harshjjain/AED_FINAL_PROJECT/README.md

 Pushed and merged src UI package - LabAssistant role

-Pushed and merged src UI package - Officials role
+Pushed and merged src UI package - Officials' role

-Pushed and merged src UI package - Investigation role
+Pushed and merged src UI package - Investigator role

 Pushed and merged src UI package - Doctor (made changes to all the panels in the package.)